JeffreySarnoff/ArbNumerics.jl/README.md

 ## Constructors

 Initially, the default precision is set to 106 bits.
-All ArbReal types use the same default precision.
-You can change this to e.g. 750 bits: `setprecision(ArbFloat, 750)` or `setprecision(ArbReal, 750)`.
-While you may use whatever precision you like, the underlying C library is optimized for precisions <= 4_000 bits (roughly).
+All ArbNumeric types use the same default precision.
+You can change this to e.g. 750 bits: `setprecision(ArbFloat, 750)` or `setprecision(ArbReal, 750)` or `setprecision(ArbComplex, 750)`.
+Change one default the others follow automatically.
+This is done to preserve internal consistency.
+Sometimes more than one type is used within a function.
+The minimal precision allowed is 24 bits.
+There is no maximum.
+The underlying C library calculates more rapidly than BigFloat at any precision.

 The precision in use may be set globally, as with BigFloats, or it may be given with the constructor.
-For most purposes, you should work at one, two, or three precisions.
+For most purposes, you should work with a type at one, two, or three precisions.
 It is helps clarity to convert precisions explicitly, however, it is not necessary.

 #### Constructors using the default precision
 ```julia